Nairobi: A Portrait of Kenya’s Capital through Music

 Painting My City’s Portrait With Music

-Moreover, it’s precisely these handicaps that got me excited about this project.
-The fact that there was a significant chance that all my scouring , scraping and digging would still leave some gems hidden.
-That even with the support of the team here, I could still turn up short.
+Moreover, it’s precisely these types of handicaps that got me excited about this project – the painful realization that there was a significant chance that all my scouring , scraping and digging would still leave some gems hidden.
+That even with the support of the team here at MMIMMC, I could still turn up short.
 This imperfectness means that there can only be one outcome.
 That you, dearest reader, will hit us up with song titles that we’ve missed.

 With you working with us, our shared resfeber will surely answer to the insistent tug of our wanderlust.
 Together, we will voyage in search of those songs about Nairobi, that will lead us to knowing the city’s soul.
 In this journey, like in any trip, the dividend of a chance at colliding with kindred souls is ever a welcome possibility.

 This is because discovering new music is always a process of self discovery.
 First the listener wallows in the Yūgen of the world revealed to us by the artiste.
-Then you get to know the musician.
-Savor the genre.
-Decipher the song’s message, and cap it all by juxtaposing all that against the spirit of the times.
+Then, the listener gets to know the musician, savor the genre, decipher the song’s message, and cap it all by juxtaposing all that against the spirit of the times.
 What a feeling that is, I tell you!